 I was lucky to spend 1 month and 2 weeks in Thailand this past year and ended up falling completely in LOVE with the country (my diary post of my adventure here).
-The first time I went to Thailand was in January where I stayed for an entire month and only ended up spending a bit over $1,000 for the entire month traveling around!
+The first time I went to Thailand was in January when I stayed for an entire month and only ended up spending a bit over $1,000 for the entire month traveling around!
 Talk about cheap!
 The second time I came for 2 weeks and stayed in Bangkok and the island of Koh Tao to visit my friend Alex from Alex in Wanderland.

-I really love countries that are somewhat off the beaten path and less touristy, so I wasn’t sure I’d love Thailand the first time I came because of it’s hoards of tourists.
+I really love countries that are somewhat off the beaten path and less touristy.
+So I wasn’t sure I’d love Thailand the first time I came because of its hoards of tourists.
 Luckily it proved me wrong and I fell in love with the country, its people and its landscape.
 I cannot wait to return!

 Many people have been asking for my full list of Thailand recommendations to help plan their trips, so I decided to compile them all up into one Thailand Travel Guide.
 By no means am I a Thailand expert (there are many people out there for that), but my reccs are things I personally did, loved, hated or had recommended to me by other friends.
 Hopefully, this helps many of you on your upcoming planning to Thailand!

 My 1 Month Thailand Itinerary:

 Bangkok – 4 days Chiang Mai – 3 days Krabi-Koh Lanta – 3 days Railay Beach – 3 days Koh Tao – 8 days Koh Phangan – 3 days Pai – 3 days Chiang Mai – 2 days Chiang Mai to Laos (took slow boat to Laos)